 The URL may include an MPD Anchor identifying the entry point on the media presentation timeline (e.g., an offset from the start of the MPD, an offset from the start of a named period, a UTC time, or the "live edge") at which the RMP should begin playback.
 MPD Anchor shall be as defined in MPEG DASH [29].
 This allows flexibility for many use cases including bookmarking.
-If the playback position indicated by a specified MPD Anchor is not available to the RMP, the RMP shall not play the MPD at the given URL and an error code shall be returned.
+If the playback position indicated by a specified MPD Anchor is not available to the RMP, the RMP is not expected to play the MPD at the given URL and an error code is expected to be returned.

-The Set RMP URL Request semantics shall be as defined in Table 9.64 and the syntax defined in the schema file org.atsc.setRMPURL-request.json.
+The Set RMP URL Request semantics are defined in Table 9.64 and the syntax shall be as defined in the schema file org.atsc.setRMPURL-request.json.
 Additional semantic definitions of parameters follow the table.